Take a screenshot of your license after you purchase, in case you go out of range of phone service!

 The weather can change quickly in Oregon and it is always smart to be prepared for all weather.
 Bringing along sunscreen, and polarized sunglasses are highly recommended!

-Don’t forget your camera to capture the moment of catching that 40lb Chinook salmon!
+Remember to pack a camera in order to capture the moment of catching that 40lb Chinook!

 Fishing out of an open boat can get wet at times so we recommend bringing rain gear during all trips.
 It is best to dress in layers to stay warm and accommodate the quickly changing weather.
 This can include: rain jacket, heavier jacket, waterproof footwear, windbreaker, hoodie, fleece, insulated gloves, hat, and heavy socks.